-- Has sufficient familiarity with your teaching practice to make an holistic judgement about your eligibility for (full) registration;
+- has sufficient familiarity with your teaching practice to make a holistic judgement about your eligibility for (full) registration;

 Evaluator’s Recommendation for (full) Registration

-You will need to share multiple forms of evidence with your evaluator to demonstrate to them how you have met the Proficient level in the 7 Australian Professional Standards for Teachers (APST).
+You will need to share multiple forms of evidence with your evaluator to demonstrate how you have met the Proficient level in the seven Australian Professional Standards for Teachers (APST).
 It is expected your evaluator has sufficient familiarity with the APST and has made observations of your teaching practice to be able to undertake this process.

 Refer to Evidence of Meeting the Proficient Level for further information.

-Should you not be recommended for (full) registration you may need more time to complete the process.
-However, if you still wish to submit the application you, your evaluator and/or site leader will need to attach explanations in envelopes marked “Private and Confidential” addressed to the Registrar.
-The decision to grant (full) registration ultimately rests with the Board.
+Should you not be recommended for (full) Registration you may need more time to complete the process.
+However, if you still wish to submit the application you, your evaluator and/or site leader will need to attach written explanations in sealed envelopes marked “Private and Confidential” addressed to the Registrar with the application.
+The decision to grant (full) Registration ultimately rests with the Board.